lzrscg/brainstorm/Modular Blockchains/Architecture for modular apps.md

 Here are some difference to look out for between Cosmos and EVM chains.

 **Differences between Cosmos chains:**
-- The biggest challenge we have faced is each chain can having different message schemas.
+- The biggest challenge we have faced is each chain can having different [message](https://docs.cosmos.network/v0.47/building-modules/messages-and-queries) schemas.
 So someone indexing a Cosmos chain will likely need to load unique protobufs for each chain.
+- Celestia is *sort of* a Cosmos chain.
+They [forked Tendermint](https://github.com/celestiaorg/celestia-core) and therefore have a slightly different pattern for parsing transactions and other data.
+Other projects might do this too, but we have yet to encounter this as an issue.

 **Differences between EVM chains:**
--
+- The biggest challenge we have faced is that chains have different `debug_` and `trace_` endpoints.
+It can be challenging, or even impossible, to get internal transactions and state transitions for some EVM chains.
+- Not all chains will have adopted all EIPs.
+The only one that comes to mind at the moment of writing this is EIP-1559, but I wouldn't be surprised if there are more differences.
+- Pre-deployed contracts might break the assumptions of indexers, although it is possible to build a system that handles this gracefully.

+### Prefer HTTP
+We have found that JSON-RPC-style HTTP APIs are the more universal way to access data across protocols.
+Websockets are cool. gRPC is cool. etc. But HTTP is the most best medium for building and optimizing a reusable indexing system.

+With that said, under some contexts, HTTP may not be suitable.

+**Note:** Modifying a node to index directly may be tempting, but is not a scalable way to index data.
+It should only be done when absolutely necessary.
+The biggest benefit is increased performance and biggest downside is decreased maintainability.